 - Ad hoc arbitration related to a nickel hydrometallurgical processing facility.

-- Various disputes related to a light rail tunneling project.
+- Represented contractor in various disputes related to a light rail tunneling project.

 - Represented Design Builder in claims related to a P3 contract for the design, construction, maintenance and operation of a series of highway service centres.